 Trusts May Make Sense

-There are many types of trusts that may be appropriate to include in your estate plan.
-Trusts serve a variety of roles, including:
+However, many other types of trusts may be appropriate for your estate plan, serving various purposes, including:

 - Passing assets to children from a previous marriage